Course overview

 Course structure

-To complete the Bachelor of Science, students must attain 24 credit points, which must include the following:
+To complete the Bachelor of Science, you must pass 24 credit points.
+This includes:

 9